fabiospampinato/monex/readme.md

   - It's required.
   - You pass it a full-blown shell script to execute, with no magic behind it, just write the full script you want to execute.
   - You can execute multiple scripts by writing multiple scripts after `--exec` or by using the option multiple times.
+  - When executing multiple scripts names, watch paths, and exec commands are grouped by index and executed in groups.
   - A shorthand notation for running NPM scripts is supported, e.g. `npm:foo` gets expanded automatically to `npm run foo`.
   - Remember to write the full script, e.g. `node path/to/script.js`.
   - Remember to quote the full script if it contains any whitespaces, e.g. `--exec 'node path/to/script.js'`.